Table Of Contents

 Setting Objectives

-Setting clear objectives for your PPC campaign is a critical step directly impacting your budget allocation.
+Setting clear objectives for your PPC campaign is a critical step that directly impacts your budget allocation.
 Objectives guide the strategy and provide a framework for measuring success.
 Here are some common objectives and how they can influence your budget:

 Brand Awareness

 If the primary goal is to increase brand awareness, you might opt for a CPM (Cost-Per-Mile) model, focusing on maximizing impressions.
-Budget allocation will need to consider the cost of reaching a broader audience.
+The budget allocation will need to account for the cost of reaching a broader audience.

 Lead Generation